vittoriopolverino/dlt-blueprint/README.md

 <br />

 ## ✏️ Authors <a name = "authors"></a>
-- Made with ❤️  by dataengineering@hype.it
+- Made with ❤️  by Vittorio Polverino